26 min read

 This event is much more than handing out resumes.
 You can also:

-• Join resume and interview workshops (really helpful if feedback makes you less nervous!)
+• Join resume and interview workshops

 Interview and Application Process at the Fair

-Plenty of employers do interviews right there—whether you walk up or schedule one.
 Sometimes there’s a follow-up interview later, but either way, bring printed (or digital) resumes and a handful of business cards if you have them.
-If you don’t feel perfect, that’s fine.
-Honest enthusiasm and being prepared are what people remember most.

-Benefits of Attending the Escoffier Job Fair
+Benefits of Attending the Escoffier Culinary Job Fair

 Even if you don’t leave with a job offer that same day, showing up is a giant step forward for your hospitality career.
+Here’s what you’ll gain:

-• Bigger network, plus chances to find mentors or even stumble into a new area.
+• Bigger network, plus chances to find mentors

 Employers get something out of it too: enthusiastic students ready to make their mark on the field and bring a different kind of creativity to the table.